perfectsense/brightspot-js-ajax-links/README.md

 ## Usage

 Create your HTML with the proper data attributes and classes.
-The default classes are `toggle-item` and `toggle-trigger` and the following markup works well:
+Example HTML:

 	<div class="content-wrap" data-bsp-ajax-links>
 		<div class="content">